 Maneuver scheduling information

 Facility for the specification of user defined parameters

+Ability to add a second relative metadata/data section for OBJECT2.

 Changes in the Document

 A new CCSDS repository for normative keyword values for navigation messages has been created at the SANA Registry, accessible on the Internet at: https://nav.sanaregistry.org/r/navigation_standard_registries/.
 (See annex B for details on the affected keywords and links to the content.)